Temple Manor

-Temple Manor is a scheduled ancient monument (number 1011805) and grade I listed building (number 1120910) in Strood, Kent.
+Temple Manor is a scheduled monument and grade I listed building in Strood, Kent.
 The Manor has been owned by various religious, national and farming owners over 600 years.
 The building has been added to and adapted over the centuries, but the basic structure is now clearly visible.

 The house is now owned by English Heritage and is open to the public on weekends in season.

 A camera is a subsidiary farm of a preceptory (a medieval monastery of the military orders of Knights Templar or Knights Hospitaller).
 Camerae are very rare in England with less than 40 known examples.
 In view of this rarity, and their importance in supporting the monastic communities of the preceptories (examples of which are also rare), all camerae exhibiting archaeological survival are identified as nationally important.